For Valentine's Day, help your kids make easy raspberry honey marshmallows and instant cocoa gifts to treat loved ones. (Skip to recipes.)

 Dust a cutting board generously with potato starch.
 Run a butter knife around the edges of the pan to loosen the marshmallow mixture, then invert it onto the cutting board, helping it out of the pan with your hands.

-Cut the marshmallows into cubes, or cut out hearts with a small heart-shaped cookie cutter from the shallow pan.
+Cut the raspberry honey marshmallows into cubes, or cut out hearts with a small heart-shaped cookie cutter from the shallow pan.

 Roll the marshmallows in the starch or coconut to coat all sides.
 If rolling in starch, shake the excess off by shaking the coated marshmallows back and forth in loosely cupped hands.